oVirt/ovirt-site/source/feature/networklinking.html.md

     * plugged

-    * wired
+    * linkState

 *   Deprecating the active property under VM NIC
 *   Deprecating activate/deactivate actions
-*   Plug/unplug and wire/unwire on a vnic, will be done via PUT action on the VM NIC
+*   Plug/unplug and changing LinkState (Up/Down) on a vnic, will be done via PUT action on the VM NIC
     -   /api/vms/xxx/nics/yyy/

-There is no reason to have dedicated actions for plug/unplug or wire/unwire.
+There is no reason to have dedicated actions for plug/unplug or changing LinkState.
 The original reason for having them was that edit VM nic while the VM was up used to be blocked and now we'll enable doing these actions.

 ### Benefit to oVirt